-In the event of an emergency, Texas State University will initiate and provide, without delay, emergency notifications to the appropriate segment(s) of the university community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students, employees, and visitors on campus.
-Texas State will without delay - and taking into account the safety of the community - determine the content of emergency notification messages and initiate the notification system.
+In the event of an emergency, Texas State University will immediately initiate and provide, without delay, emergency notifications to the appropriate segment(s) of the university community.
+Texas state will immediately notify the campus community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees, and visitors on the campus.
+Texas State will without delay- and taking into account the safety of the community - determine the content of emergency notification messages and initiate the notification system.
+Emergency notifications will be issued unless issuing a notification will, in the professional judgment of the responsible authorities and considering the safety of the Texas State community, compromise efforts to assist a victim or contain, respond to, or otherwise mitigate the emergency.
 The content of an emergency notification will vary depending on the situation.
 At a minimum, the messages will describe the emergency, provide basic instructions to the community, and will contain information that will aid the campus community in responding to a particular situation or provide evacuation procedures when/if necessary.
-Emergency notifications sent will have the subject title listed as TXST Emergency Notification or TXST Crime Alert.
-Emergency notifications will be issued unless issuing a notification will, in the professional judgment of the responsible authorities and taking into account the safety of the Texas State community, compromise efforts to assist a victim or contain, respond to, or otherwise mitigate the emergency.
+Emergency notifications sent may include a subject title listed as TXST Emergency Notification, Emergency Notificatioin, TXST Crime Alert, TXState Alert, or TXST Alert.
+The subject title may not always contain the emergency notification title.
+Additionally, followup messages may include the terms "emergency notification" but is not required.
+Regardless updates provided will contain information on the status of the original emergency notification sent.
 Some emergency notifications are intended to be used by community members when they become aware of a dangerous situation, such as fire alarms and/or certain severe weather.